 How this impacts your wellness + stress: When you see all that you “have” to get done your mind can easily start racing and become anxious.
 Rather if you have a clear action plan for the day you can sit down and start tackling what matters most.
 Don’t wait till your day is halfway over to set yourself up for success.
 Settle your mind right from the start!

 Clear off your counters at the end of the day

-Counter tops are a clutter magnet—and the pile up day after day is what leads to stress and frustration.
-Start by tossing what you can immediately toss, be ruthless and don’t waste your time.
-If you truly don’t need it and won’t miss it in a week, or even day, toss it.
+Countertops are a clutter magnet—and the pile-up day after day is what leads to stress and frustration.
+Start by tossing what you can immediately toss, be ruthless, and don’t waste your time.
+If you truly don’t need it and won’t miss it in a week, or even a day, toss it.
 Wipe down your counters with a spritz of cleaning spray for the best start to your day the next morning.

 Bonus tip: if you don’t do this daily, be sure to do it before you go grocery shopping, yes you’ll thank me later!

 Two rules for this: set a timer + start with the space that you use most.
-This isn’t about how your house looks for others, but how you feel in the spaces you use most.
+This isn’t about how your house looks to others, but how you feel in the spaces you use most.
 What space is stressing you out the most throughout the day—start there!
-A few tasks that are always on my list: prep vitamins for the next day, collect all dirty laundry, put away any shoes, coats, purses or toys, fully clean up kitchen, fill up water filter, tidy living room, clear off kitchen table.
+A few tasks that are always on my list: prep vitamins for the next day, collect all dirty laundry, put away any shoes, coats, purses, or toys, fully clean up the kitchen, fill up the water filter, tidy the living room, clear off the kitchen table.